ouyagnkongyu/Rookie/README.md

-# Rookie
+# The TD Of Rookie
-A place for Team Rookie teammate's moyu.
+The department of Rookie that does not need to write administrative documents(maybe you can rest every day just join us).